Yes, Rush is away today, but he will return tomorrow for authentic full strength excellence in broadcasting.

 The spectrum has no clearly defined beginning or end.

-That goes for Alzheimer's, too, dementia.
+And that goes for Alzheimer's too, dementia.

-Uh and that might mean that I qualify to be on the spectrum for tracking.
+And that might mean that I qualify to be on the spectrum for tracking.

 So my movements might have to be tracked.

-But you can bet your bottom dollar that whatever the intent of this new bureaucracy is once you have people work in it, then it will be applied to all kinds of other things.
+But you can bet your bottom dollar that whatever the intent of this new bureaucracy is, once you have people work in it, then it will be applied to all kinds of other things.

-For example, Homeland Security, if they're really serious about cranking down on knockoff Red Sox T-shirts being sold by Boston strippers, they might, you know, just randomly test a couple of Boston strippers and put them on the spectrum.
+For example, Homeland Security, if they're really serious about cranking down on knockoff Red Sox t-shirts being sold by Boston strippers, they might, you know, just randomly test a couple of Boston strippers and put them on the spectrum.

 And then they'll be able to see where they go to get their knockoff Red Sox merchandise.

-Uh and I think it's very disturbing.
+And I think it's very disturbing.

-We are talking about, we're talking about the ability to track people uh who are not criminals, who have broken no laws, who simply happen to have certain medical conditions.
+We are talking about, we're talking about the ability to track people who are not criminals, who have broken no laws, who simply happen to have certain medical conditions.

-You know, for example, if it's a communicable disease, nobody suggests tracking people who have, say, full blown aids, right?
+You know, for example, if it's a communicable disease, nobody suggests tracking people who have, say, full-blown AIDS, right?

 That's a very communicable disease.

-Nobody suggests oh, we might need to track those people to see where they go.
+Nobody suggests, oh, we might need to track those people to see where they go.

-But we are now entering the stage where we are proposing to create a federal bureaucracy that will allow people uh that that will allow the national government to track the movements of patients with Alzheimer's and with autism, both of which are extremely elastic terms, and that comes up in the House today.
+But we are now entering the stage where we are proposing to create a federal bureaucracy that will allow people, that will allow the national government to track the movements of patients with Alzheimer's and with autism, both of which are extremely elastic terms.

-Uh also uh by the way, when it comes to dementia, why don't we just track every single prominent Democrat?
+Also, by the way, when it comes to dementia, why don't we just track every single prominent Democrat?

 California is apparently thinking of seceding.

-California uh has declared itself a sanctuary state.
+California has declared itself a sanctuary state.

 California, if it wants to secede, go ahead.

-Because there goes your big jackpot of electoral college votes.
+Because there goes your big jackpot of Electoral College votes.

-Um Kathleen Parker, I I like Kathleen Parker.
+I like Kathleen Parker.

 She was very kind to me.